 directly, BASS rosin.
 What's the difference you ask?

 violin family relatives, like the violin, viola and cello.
-One of the
+One

-lot of the time, one brand of rosin may work well all year round.
+A lot of the time, one brand of rosin may work well all year round.

 extremely cold and dry winters, may require a completely different